jlh040/react-todo-app/README.md

 # Functionality

 This is the second part to Springboard's 39.8.12 exercise ([first part](https://github.com/jlh040/react-color-box-maker)).
-It is a small app that allows a user to create a colored box by entering a background color, height, and width.
-After submitting the info, the box appears on the page, and can also be deleted.
+It is a small app that allows a user to create, view, and delete todo list items.
 The purpose of this exercise was to get some practice with [creating forms in React](https://reactjs.org/docs/forms.html), and also to get some practice using [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/).

 # Getting Started with Create React App